Que-App/Que-backend/README.md

+# This is a demo version of the project
+**Some changes have been made to adjust it for demonstration purposes.
+API might differ from the main production version** **If this is not what you are looking for, change the branch.**

 # About

 **Que is a tool that allows for even, fair and organized distribution of cyclic tasks among the members of a group.**